 Gothic fiction combines both horror (psychological and/or physical) and romance.
 There is a heavy emphasis on atmosphere in order to help build suspense.
 Gothic fiction usually deals with past eras, using medieval settings or in more modern times Victorian England and pre Civil War Southern United States.

 Gothic elements usually include some of the following:

 - Medieval setting, usually in a castle or 19th century mansion

 - Supernatural or other inexplicable events, which can include ghosts, werewolves and monsters

 - An ancient prophecy, omens , visions, dark secrets

 - A tyrannical male, villains and Byronic heroes

 Stories that are considered gothic fiction include The Mysteries of Udolpho, Jane Eyre, Wuthering Heights, Frankenstein, Dracula, The Strange Case of Dr Jekyll and Mr Hyde, Rebecca and of-course Edgar Allan Poe.
 Some of the works by Charles Dickens and Stephen King are considered to be that of gothic fiction.
 And who could forget Jane Austen’s take on it all in Northanger Abbey?

 What I love about gothic fiction is that it combines horror, suspense, mystery/crime, the supernatural, history and romance – all genres I enjoy reading; it all fits under one big umbrella.
-So that’s who I am – a writer of suspense, mystery and gothic fiction.
+So that’s who I am – a writer of gothic fiction.